sergiomartins8/test-automation-bootstrap/README.md

 ```

 ## About
-A simple and effective template to quickstart any ui test automation framework in no time!
+A simple and effective template to quickstart any test automation framework in no time.

 ##### Using the goods of
 * _[Selenide](https://github.com/selenide/selenide)_ - A selenium wrapper for concise UI tests